 This week, they released a sort of free mini to everyone that has me scratching my head as well.
 If you’ve never played, the game is setup so they can randomly add special challenges based on holidays, special occasions or the like.
 They usually run several months.
 This one only runs from this week until roughly the end of August.
 (The new DLC drops September 4th.)
 This by itself wouldn’t be a problem except the challenges require a lot of grinding (like a lot).
 So much so, I probably won’t even bother.
 If I’m lucky, I can squeeze in about 6-8 hours a week, including weekends.
 It seems counter productive to release a new series of challenges to complete for gear to raise your light level that you’ll never see because you won’t have time to finish even half of them.
 That or they’ll be obsolete when the new DLC hits as your maximum light levels will go up again.
 (Light level is basically how strong your player is.
 The higher the light level, the stronger the player)

-Well, if you’re any sort of gamer or gaymer1 you probably know the 2nd game to Destiny has dropped.
+Well, if you’re any sort of gamer or gaymer gay gamer you probably know the 2nd game to Destiny has dropped.
 The first game captured my attention more than any previous game ever.
 I was totally hooked.
-I didn’t even mind the grinding2 so much as others.
+I didn’t even mind the grinding playing repeat levels over and over to gain experience, points, and/or loot so much as others.

 And speaking of content, many folks felt the game lacked variety even after several brand new DLCs dropped throughout the first two years.
 Bungie admitted it was hard to crank out new content for consumption due to how the game was built on the back end.
 In a game of this style with such a large user base, content is everything.
 The only saving grace was crucible and strike matches.
 Crucible was player vs player, solo or in groups.
 Strike missions are teams of players against the environment.
 The level of variety and skill in these arenas really saved the game.
 Otherwise, I think it would have gone down as brightly as it arrived.
 The new game is supposedly built completely different and should allow for more actual new content more often.